-How To Clear Cloudy Pool Water
+How to Quickly Clear Up Cloudy Pool Water

 What Causes Cloudy Pool Water?

 Poor water chemistry causes most cases of cloudy pool water.
 Test your water to make sure it's properly balanced.

 Chlorine issues often cause hazy-looking water.
 Adding a recommended dose of pool shock to your pool can clear it right up.